Understanding AP and AR Automation in Finance

 Accounts Payable refers to the money a business owes for goods or services received on credit.
 It appears as a short-term liability on the balance sheet and typically must be paid within 30 to 90 days.

 In a traditional setup, AP teams handle manual invoice processing, paper approvals, and manual reconciliation — all time-consuming and error-prone.
-Automated AP, however, digitizes these tasks.
-Invoices are automatically captured and matched with purchase orders and receipts, approvals are routed electronically, and payments are scheduled without human input.
-This results in faster processing times, fewer errors, and stronger supplier relationships.
+Automated AP, however, digitizes these tasks:

 What Is Accounts Receivable (AR)?